Behaviour

 Graduated return plans

-If your child has been absent, a return usually needs to be gradual, predictable, and reviewed frequently.
+A return usually needs to be gradual, predictable, and reviewed frequently.
 Abrupt full returns rarely work and can deepen avoidance.

 When school isn't the right environment